 For Picasso, Barcelona was where it all began.
 He lived in Barcelona during his early apprenticeship.
 Barcelona is where he wanted his namesake museum.

-At the museum, you can enjoy an extensive collection of Picasso’s work, certainly the best collection in Spain.
-There’s over 3,000 pieces, mostly from Picasso’s formative years in Barcelona.
+The museum features an extensive collection of Picasso’s work, the best in Spain.
+With over 3,000 pieces from his early years in Barcelona, you can see how his style evolved.

 4. Placa Reial